 Note: Diagrams are for illustrative purposes only.
-Actual site and building design will be evaluated during the regulatory review process
+Actual site, building design and location of open spaces will be evaluated during the regulatory review process

-- Build-to-line - Streetscape - ← Existing Street - ←-- Potential Street - ← Bicycle/Pedestrian Path - CSX Tracks - Neighborhood Green - 1.
-Redevelopment at this location should establish an architectural gateway for the - 2.
-Redevelopment should include a central public open space. - 3.
+- Build-to-line - Streetscape - Existing Street - ←-- Potential Street - ← Bicycle/Pedestrian Path - CSX Tracks - Neighborhood Green - 1.
+Redevelopment at this location should establish an architectural gateway for the area. - 2.
+Redevelopment should include a usable public open space. - 3.
 Development types along Putnam Road should be compatible with residential uses to the east. - 4.
 Redevelopment should consider connections to improve mobility for all residents. - 5.
-Redevelopment of the Oxford Square Apartments should include a potential pedestrian connection with Putnam Road. - 6.
-Apartment redevelopment should also consider additional connections to Parklawn Drive, closer to Boiling Brook Parkway. - 7.
-Existing entrance to Oxford Square, to remain. - 8.
-Redevelopment of the Oxford Square property should locate any required public open space in the vicinity of the recommended bicycle/pedestrian connection to Putnam Road.
+Redevelopment of the Oxford Square Apartments should include a potential pedestrian connection with Putnam Road. - Apartment redevelopment should also consider additional connections to Parklawn Drive, closer to Boiling Brook Parkway. - 7.
+Existing entrance to Oxford Square, to remain. - Redevelopment of the Oxford Square property should locate any required public open space in the vicinity of the recommended bicycle/pedestrian connection to Putnam Road.